 Chapter image made by the wonderful sanadamaiko at TDA!
 Thanks Aimee!

 We sat in the living room of my house, the familiar scent of pine and tea mingling together and entering my lungs as I breathed.
 Sirius and my Father were in a contest to see who could stare the most seriously at the other as my Dad poured the tea into a small white cup made of glass.
 I stared back and forth between the two of them.

 Out of the unnatural and uncomfortable silence, my Dad spoke in a hard voice.
 "What's your name again, boy?"
-His eyes pierced into Sirius'.
+His eyes pierced into Sirius's.
 I glanced at Sirius pleadingly, wanting to catch his eye, but he was determined to stay strong and keep his eyes fixated on my Father's.

 "Sirius Black, sir."

 Sirius began to nod, but I stopped him before he could say anything.
 "Er, Dad, Sirius isn't like the rest of his family.
 Honest!
 He's almost the exact opposite, actually."
-I glanced quickly at Sirius, who nodded rapidly.
-He wasn't making a very good impression, to say at the least.
+I glanced quickly at Sirius, who nodded in assurance.
+He wasn't making a very good impression, to say the least.
 I could tell right then, by the glint in my Dad's eyes, that he would hate Sirius forever and for always, no matter what.

 My Father glared at Sirius, and then he turned to me.
 "I'm going to go check on dinner."